beacon-biosignals/matrix-output/README.md

 Collect outputs from each matrix job.
 Currently, setting output for matrix jobs will cause outputs of earlier completed jobs to be overwritten by jobs completed later (see [discussion](https://github.com/orgs/community/discussions/26639)).
 This action allows the output from each matrix job to be collected into a JSON list to be utilized by dependent jobs.

+The `matrix-output` job is intended to only be used once per job.
+Attempting to utilize this action multiple times within the same job will cause the second use of this action to fail.

 ## Examples

 ```yaml